hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/3-remove-todos.md

 [Try](https://learn.hasura.io/graphql/graphiql?tutorial=react-native) this mutation in GraphiQL against the application database to see what the response looks like.

-Let's now integrate this graphql mutation into our Flutter app.
+Let's now integrate this GraphQL mutation into our Flutter app.